What would you say if someone told you that there’s not only one, but many people walking around the earth that may be your soul mate?

 He says that we have many possible soul mates in our lives, not just one.

 When a woman asked Cayce if there was someone other than her fiancée who could make her happy, he replied, “You might have 25 or 30 such relationships if you choose to make it so.”
-According to him, you can find your soul mate anywhere: soul mates play different supportive roles in our many lives, such as colleague, teacher, or friend.
+According to him, you can find your soul mate anywhere: soul mates play different supportive roles in our many lives, such as colleagues, teachers, or friends.

 Cayce suggested that instead of looking for a person simply to make us happy, we’d be better off finding someone to facilitate our wholeness and spiritual growth.